← Back to home

 File Format Analysis

 The TNGE multisample format is based on standard RIFF/WAV containers with JSON metadata.
-We analysed this format from:
+I analysed this format from:

 • Public RIFF/WAV format specifications